senzing-garage/senzinggo/README.md

     --enable-admin false --allowed-origins * --concurrency 10 --read-only false --verbose true --http-port 8250 --bind-addr all --init-file /etc/opt/senzing/G2Module.ini_SzGo.json
 ```

 The ```--logs``` option is used to display each of the logs for currently running containers started by SenzingGo.
-This can be useful in helping determine problems with starting the containers and is often used by Senzing support:
+This can be useful in helping determine problems with starting the containers and will be of use to Senzing support:

 ```./SenzingGo.py --logs```